vroh2020/dripify-dashboard-82/ios/README_IOS_BUILD.md

-# iOS Build Instructions for Drip Check App
+# iOS Build Instructions for Dripify AI App

 This guide provides instructions for building and deploying the iOS application.